-The OPEN ACCESS Journal of Pharmacy and Pharmaceutical Sciences (JPPS), the first in the field established in 1998, is the official journal of the Canadian Society for Pharmaceutical Sciences (CSPS).
+The Journal of Pharmacy and Pharmaceutical Sciences (JPPS), the first OPEN ACCESS in the field established in 1998, is the official journal of the Canadian Society for Pharmaceutical Sciences (CSPS).
 JPPS is a broad-spectrum, peer-reviewed, international pharmaceutical journal circulated electronically via the World Wide Web.
 Articles are published with no page charge.
-Subscription to JPPS is free of charge.
+Subscription to JPPS is also free of charge.
 Articles will appear individually as soon as they are accepted and are ready for circulation.
-For submissions, please, see the Guidelines for Authors.
+For submissions, register as an author and follow the Guidelines for Authors.

-Language & Literacy is an online journal for educators interested in a broad range of literacy issues encompassing research and teaching in print, oracy, and multimedia.
+Language & Literacy is an online journal for researchers and educators interested in a broad range of literacy issues encompassing research and teaching in print, oracy, and multimedia.